 Using an analog for a habitat on Mars, located on the slopes of the Mauna Loa volcano in Hawaii, this NASA-funded program conducts research missions designed to simulate crewed missions to Mars.
 At an elevation of 2,500 meters (8,200 feet) above sea level, the analog site is situated in a dry, rocky environment that is very cold and subject to very little precipitation.

 Once there, crews live in a habitat where they carry out tasks that would be similar to a Mars mission, which includes research, missions to the surface (in spacesuits), and being as self-sufficient as possible.
 The habitat itself is central to the simulated mission, consisting of a dome that is 11 m (36 ft) in diameter and has a living area of about 93 m² (1000 ft²).

 The dome itself is airtight and has a second level that is loftlike, providing a high-ceiling to combat feelings of claustrophobia.
 The six people in a crew sleep in pie-slice-shaped staterooms that contain a mattress, a desk, and a stool.

-Composting toilets turn their feces into a potential source of fertilizer for the next mission, an exercise station provides for regular workouts, and communications conducted via email with a simulate the time lag.
+Composting toilets turn their feces into a potential source of fertilizer for the next mission, an exercise station provides for regular exercise, and email communications (with a simulated time lag) allow for contact with the outside world.

 Other ideas include the Mars Ice Home, an idea put forth by NASA Langley Research Center in conjunction with SEArch and Clouds AO.
 After winning the Mars Centennial Challenge, NASA partnered with these architecture and design firms to help expand on their prize-winning proposal.